tsgates/arch-wiki-markdown/wiki/Swap.md

 --------------

 A swap partition can be created with most GNU/Linux partitioning tools (e.g. fdisk, cfdisk).
-Swap partitions are designated as type 82.
+Swap partitions are typically designated as type 82, however it is possible to use any partition type as swap.

 To set up a Linux swap area, the mkswap command is used.
 For example:

     # mkswap /dev/sda2

 Warning:All data on the specified partition will be lost.

+The mkswap utility generates an UUID for the partition by default, use the -U flag in case you want to specify custom UUID:

+    # mkswap -U custom_UUID /dev/sda2

 To enable the device for paging: